Rigidity of Frameworks Supported on Surfaces: Graph Theory

-Note that, as with the $K_4$ examples above, two maximally independent graphs of type $2$ may be joined at a common vertex, or may be joined by two disjoint edges to create a new maximally independent graph of type 2.
-Thus the class of maximally independent graphs of type $2$ is closed under these two joining operations.
-Using these two moves with $K_4$ one obtains large graphs which are maximally independent of type $2$ which have no inverse Henneberg move to a maximally independent graph of type $2$.
+Note that, as with the $K_4$ examples above, two $(2,2)$-tight graphs may be joined at a common vertex, or may be joined by two disjoint edges to create a new $(2,2)$-tight graph.
+Thus the class of $(2,2)$-tight graphs is closed under these two joining operations.
+Using these two moves with $K_4$ one obtains large graphs which are $(2,2)$-tight which have no inverse Henneberg move to a $(2,2)$-tight graph.
+However these join moves, together with the Henneberg moves, are not sufficient to generate all $(2,2)$-tight graphs.
+The graph in Figure \ref{3conmi2}, or indeed any $3$-connected $(2,2)$-tight graphs with no inverse Henneberg move, can not be reduced using the inverse of either of these two joining operations.

 The following contraction move, which is a companion to the last lemma, will be used in the proof of Theorem \ref{t:type2graph}.